 San Diego is home to several Navy and Marine Corps bases.
 Because of this, there are many attractions associated with the military: Ft.
 Rosecrans National Cemetery, MCRD Command Museum, the Midway Aircraft Carrier, annual Miramar Air Show, and Liberty Station.
 I am glad my children have been exposed to the military and their accomplishments here in San Diego.
 We have helped place flags at Ft.
 Rosecrans for Memorial Day, and that has taught our family to respect and honor the sacrifices of our military, too.
 I think San Diego is a better place because of the influence of the military here.

 Only 10 Reasons You Should Visit San Diego?

 I’ve really only touched on a few things that make San Diego stand out; there are certainly more.
 Perhaps I’m a little biased because our family has been in San Diego for 30 years.
 Every city has its pros and cons, but as I travel and compare, I am always happy to be returning to San Diego.
 It has been a good home to us.
 It will be a great place for you to visit!
 If you’ve been here before, what do you like best about San Diego?

 You’ll be glad to learn that I’ve partnered with GPSmyCity to create a GPS-guided app for this article.
 Just click on this link, and you can download my article FREE or you can upgrade to the GPS-embedded article for a small fee.
 That way, you can follow my path through these San Diego highlights without needing internet or using your mobile data!
 I’ll receive a few cents and that helps me to keep bringing you more fun travel tips.

-If you’d like to learn more about San Diego, you might want to read more of my posts…
+If you’d like to learn more about San Diego, you might want to glean the details from these posts…